-Connect Bitbucket Cloud to Jira Server applications
+Connect Bitbucket Cloud to Jira Software Server

 When your Bitbucket Cloud account is connected with Jira Software Server, your team sees their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
 Read more in Integrating with development tools.